Puff Pastry Cheese Straws

 - 14 ounce box puff pastry (thawed from frozen)*

 - 1 large egg

 - cayenne pepper**

-- Roll out the prepared puff pastry until about 1/8 inch thick.
+- Roll out the puff pastry about 1/8 inch thick.
 Whisk the egg with the water and brush the puff pastry with the egg wash.

-- Sprinkle the entire surface with the cheese, cayenne, and paprika.
-Press the cheese and spices into the puff pastry, and cut 3/4 inch thick strips from the puff pastry with a pizza cutter or bench scraper.
+- Sprinkle the entire surface with the cheeses, cayenne, and paprika.
+Press the cheese and spices into the puff pastry.

-- Twist each strip and lay it on a baking sheet.
+- Cut the pastry into 3/4 inch thick strips using a pizza cutter or knife.
+Twist each strip and lay it on the baking sheet.

 - Bake for 15-20 minutes until golden brown and puffy.
 Enjoy!

 Post updated in November 2019.
 Originally posted March 2011.